hpfem/hermes/doc/src/hermes2d/P01-linear/02-space.rst

 Initializing a Space
 ~~~~~~~~~~~~~~~~~~~~

-An instance of H1Space is initialized with four arguments:
+An instance of H1Space is initialized with two or three arguments:

 * Pointer to a mesh.
-* Pointer to class BCTypes that links boundary markers to boundary condition types.
+* Pointer to the EssentialBCs class (if essential boundary
-  If a marker is not linked to any type, then the default is Neumann.
-This does not
-  really matter in this example since no PDE is solved.
-Usage of the BCTypes class
-  will be explained in more detail in the tutorial examples 04, 05 and 06.
+  conditions are used).
+This will be illustrated in the next
-* Pointer to class BCValues that provides values of Dirichlet boundary conditions.
-  Again this does not matter in this example since no PDE is solved, and details will
-  be given in the tutorial examples 04, 05 and 06.
+  example 03-poisson.
 * Uniform initial polynomial degree of all mesh elements.

+For reference, by *essential* boundary conditions we mean conditions
+that remove degrees of freedom from the boundary, such as Dirichlet
+conditions for $H^1$ problems of perfect conductor conditions in the
+space H(curl).
+Boundary conditions that leave the solution
+values on the boundary unknown are called *natural*.
+These are
+for example Neumann or Newton (Robin) conditions in $H^1$ or
+impedance conditions in H(curl).

 Setting element orders individually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~